Criminal Justice Training Council

 Specific questions on obtaining a Rule 13 waiver should be sent to Director Richard Gauthier.

-- Submit an Employment Registration form for all new employees, as well as those who leave employment.
+- Submit an Employment Notification form for all new employees, as well as those who leave employment.

-- Submit an Employment Registration form for all changes in status (i.e. Level II to Level III duty, change in rank, extended leave, election or appointment of a Constable).
+- Submit an Employment Notification form for all changes in status (i.e. Level II to Level III duty, change in rank, extended leave, election or appointment of a Constable).

 - Submit the form as soon as possible once you become aware of the change.